 • Get a copy of FIPP’s Innovation in Magazine Media World Report, with one full chapter dedicated to media innovation with bots

-• Join us at the 41st FIPP World Congress, 9-11 October in London, where AI and bots will be one of several themes under discussion
+• Join us at the Digital Innovators’ Summit, 18-20 March 2018 in Berlin, where tech will be one of several themes under discussion

 A chatbot is a computer program that you can talk to using your voice (like Siri or Alexa) or text (as in Facebook Messenger or on Slack).
 Chatbots and bots vary in their levels of sophistication.
 Some are powered by artificial intelligence mechanisms, while others are simple decision trees in the back end.
 They perform within the behavioural scenarios developed by engineers, and the smart ones learn from users’ answers.
 A bot is only as smart as the back library (data) from where it pulls its answers.
 For this reason, the coolest and smartest bots around are the general digital assistants such as Siri, Google Now, and Alexa.